RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin-unix.md

 ![RiiConnect24 Logo](/images/WiiRC24Logo.jpg)

+This guide can work on any computer, but if you are on Windows, it is recommened to follow [this guide](riiconnect24-dolphin-windows) instead.
+{: .notice--warning}

 This guide will help you install RiiConnect24 on your Dolphin installation.

 If you need help for anything regarding this tutorial, please directly contact KcrPL#4625 on Discord, join the [RiiConnect24 Discord Server](https://discord.gg/rc24) or [e-mail us at support@riiconnect24.net](mailto:support@riiconnect24.net).